Hopsworks vs Kubeflow

 - Who is it best for?

-- Kubeflow is best for data scientists and engineers using Kubernetes.
+- It is best for data scientists and engineers with Kubernetes expertise needing scalable ML workflow automation.

 Hopsworks Feature Store, Logical Clocks Feature Store